dneimke/forms-parse/readme.md

 ## Rows

-Buttons can be grouped into rows by using the `--` delimiter.
+Buttons can be grouped into rows using the `--` delimiter.
 The following example shows 4 buttons grouped into 2 separate rows.

 ```
 a